 I’m going to specifically address Sen. Rubio’s comment about not being able to get ahead on the new federal employee minimum wage.
 All of the numbers I’m about to put out there onto the Interwebs are on a per person basis.

 The first fact that I want to mention is that almost everything that we spend money on is a want, rather than a need.
 Westerners in particular are too quick to confuse the two.
 My years of international travel taught me this very important lesson.

 Needs are things like oxygen, water, and food.
 Technically speaking, humans don’t need shelter and clothing — they’re simply contrivances that allows us to extend our habitat range.
 For the sake of this discussion, however, I will put those into the “need” category.
 Most people will find themselves arrested without clothing, so it’s probably OK to lump it into the “need” category.

-Next, I need to point out that a large chunk of what we spend money on is straight up a waste of money.
+Next, I need to point out that a large chunk of what we spend money on is a straight up a waste.
 The irony never ceases to amaze me when a low-income individual complains about their finances while smoking two packs a day.

 So let’s see how to go about living comfortably on $10.10 per hour.
 I’ll make the assumption that such a person is working 40 hours per week.
 That’s $404 gross per week, $21,008 per year, $1750 per month.
 For reference, this is about equal to the US Health & Human Services federal poverty level for a family of three.